AdamBoley/Project-Beergate/README.md

         - assign these views the relevant form_class and template_name, being sure to prefix the template with account/, since the templates are located in the account directory
         - create paths in user/urls.py, importing the necessary views

-- Style additional AllAuth forms with Bootstrap - done
-    - email
-    - password_reset_from_key
-    - password_reset
-    - password_set
-    - plus AllAuth templates without forms

 - Implement modal for delete_review.html so that a user must manually confirm deletion - done
 - [Implement a search bar function](https://learndjango.com/tutorials/django-search-tutorial) - done
 - add `logged in as: {{ user.username }}` to base.html somewhere, so the user can confirm that they are logged in
-- Implement functionality to allow a user to see their own reviews - done
 - use `{% block title %}{% endblock %}` control statements to provide custom titles for html pages - done
 - Find a way to list all of a particular user's posts for easy access - done
 - Background image not displaying on deployed site - done, documented in bugs section